vikash-ftw/Hyperledger-Fabric-v2/README.md

 docker run -d -p 27017:27017 -v /usr/mongo_offchaindb/:/data/db --name mongo_offchaindb mongo:8.0.10
 ```

 Then edit this Enviroment variable - `ALLOW_OFFCHAIN_SYNC` in a .env file at app directory (`FabricV2_SampleNetworkApp/organizations/clientOrg/app/.env`) by default this variable is set to `false` to set it `true`.
 Now stop the node server and run it again after saving these changes.

+Here MongoDB will run on the port **27017**.

+To view the data on GUI then checkout Compass, download and install it on your OS - [MongoDB_Compass](https://www.mongodb.com/products/tools/compass)

 `In case if you running your own full non dockerized version of mongodb then edit OFFCHAIN_MONGODB_ADDRESS environment variable in same .env file.`